Huntington's disease

 - physiotherapy, occupational therapy and speech therapy

-- medication to alleviate changes in mood
+- medicines to relieve changes in mood

 - financial support through Centrelink